git/git.github.io/rev_news/drafts/edition-91.md

   makes sense for `git rev-parse` to just pass `--` along.

-  Tim then asked if there was "a more friendly way" to do what he wanted to do.
+  Tim then asked if there was "a more friendly way" to do what he wanted to achieve.
 But Junio replied that it wasn't clear what Tim actually wanted to do.

   Tim replied that his goal was to convert a string that could contain